PREAMBLE AND SUMMARY

 PURAM has several brochures, publications and web site news stories, which also provide information about PURAM's activities.
 Additionally, PURAM conducts public opinion polls every two years, which can help to generate useful feedback about the general attitudes of the Hungarian public.
 PURAM managed a public opinion poll in 2021 all around the sites or investigation area.
 The results can help change the PR strategy of the company.
 One of the results was the need for social media, so PURAM strengthened this part of the communication strategy.
 In addition, several events were cancelled or held online.
 Site visits were also limited in 2021.

 2.11.
 EMERGENCY PREPAREDNESS

 2.11.1.
 Regulatory framework

-The Act CXVIII of 2011 on disaster management, and on the amendment of the related acts and its implementation laws, Govt.
+Act No. 128 of 2011 on disaster management, and on the amendment of the related acts and its implementation laws, Govt.
 Decree 234/2011 (XI.
-10) and the Govt.
-Resolution 1150/2012 (V. 15) on establishment along with the rules of organization and operation of the Disaster Management Interministerial Coordination Committee (DMCC) regulate the structure of the national disaster management system, including the prevention, preparation and response related tasks of the ministers and state organizations involved in the response to disasters as well as the tasks of the disaster management coordination organization of the Government.
+10) and Govt.
+Resolution 1150/2012 (V. 15) on the establishment, rules of organization and operation of the Disaster Management Interministerial Coordination Committee (DMCC) regulate the structure of the national disaster management system.
+This includes the prevention, preparation and response related tasks of the ministers and State organizations as well as the tasks of the disaster management coordination organization of the Government.

 2.11.2.
 Operation of the Hungarian Nuclear Emergency Response System